La qualité des Oméga 3 : Indice TOTOX et autres critères

 Future mothers, guidelines for eating well Reading The quality of Omega 3: TOTOX index and other criteria 6 minutes Next Vitamin D: zoom on its benefits and properties

-We had already discussed the benefits of Omega 3 in a previous article and today, we are answering a question that was asked to us recently:
+We already discussed the benefits of Omega 3 in a previous article and today we are answering a question that was recently asked to us:

-We will also take the opportunity for a quick overview of the other qualitative criteria of Omega 3.
+We will also take this opportunity to take a quick look at the other qualitative criteria of Omega 3.

-The omega-3 fatty acids EPA and DHA are particularly fragile and sensitive to oxidation.
+Omega-3 fatty acids EPA and DHA are particularly fragile and susceptible to oxidation.

-Any exposure to oxygen in the air will cause a reduction in their beneficial properties.
+Any exposure to oxygen in the air will cause a decrease in their beneficial properties.
 This process is enhanced by light and heat.

-This explains why it is advisable to store oils rich in basic Omega 3 (ALA), such as walnut or flaxseed oils, in small bottles, away from light, and to consume them quickly.
+This explains why it is advisable to store oils rich in basic Omega 3 (ALA), such as walnut or flax oils, in small bottles, away from light, and to consume them quickly.

-When Omega 3 oxidizes , they lose most of their interesting physiological properties.
+When Omega 3s oxidize , they lose most of their interesting physiological properties.

-After a certain level of oxidation, their consumption is even discouraged and their taste is unpleasant (rancidity).
+Beyond a certain level of oxidation, their consumption is even not recommended and their taste unpleasant (rancidity).

 The TOTOX index measures all the different forms of fatty acid oxidation by aggregating the results of two measurements: